QuentinRougemont/singletons_analysis/README.md

 /!\ Beware that data will not be independant.

-Here the smallest sample size was 13 and the median sample size was 36.
+In the example below, the smallest sample size was 13 and the median sample size was 36.

 ## dependencies